Get

 Do Cats Need to be Vaccinated Every Year?

 Now let’s discuss when all these vaccines and medications need to be given.
 Don’t expect an exact answer; instead, what you’ll see here is a common range for when these things should be given.
-The exact timeframe will be determined by your veterinarian.
+The exact timeframe will be determined by the veterinarian.

 Cat Vaccination Frequency